 This model will surely be very easy and simple as that one can illustrate easily how to work on a sensitivity analysis.

-In the year zero, we will leave space blank values for most of the line items.
+In year zero, we will leave space blank values for most of the line items.
 For initial investment values in the year zero, we will then reference our assumption of initial investment and then make it a negative (=-C8 for example)

-Marginal cost is equal to the revenue that is multiplied by one minus of our margin assumption (=D13*(1-$C$6) as example.
+Marginal cost is equal to the revenue that is multiplied by one minus of our margin assumption (=D13*(1-$C$6) as an example.
 Then, our gross profit calculation is simply the revenues minus the marginal cost.

-Operating expenses for the years one through the five shall be equal to the assumptions of operating expenses.
-If one wanted to make their model more complex and sophisticated, then they could simply add the inflation rate for gross this figure over time, but they will keep it simple for present time.
+Operating expenses for years one through the five shall be equal to the assumptions of operating expenses.
+If one wanted to make their model more complex and sophisticated, then they could simply add the inflation rate for gross this figure over time, but they will keep it simple for the present time.

 Net income is nothing but gross profit minus the operating expenses.
 And using that, they now hold a simple and easy income statement.

 Now we can easily calculate the investor cash flow.
-The Cash flow is simply the net income added to initial investment plus the exit value.
+The Cash flow is simply the net income added to the initial investment plus the exit value.
 For the year zero, cash flow will be equal to our initial investments.
-For the year one through the four, the cash flow will be equal to the net income as there is neither any investment nor any exit in the years.
-In the year five, the cash flow will be sum of the exit value and the net income.
+For the year one through the four, the cash flow will be equal to the net income as there is neither an investment nor any exit in the years.
+In year five, the cash flow will be the sum of the exit value and the net income.
 Finally, one can calculate the internal rate of the return.
 This can be easily done enough by the use of the IRR function and then choosing all values in the cash flow line.

 0% 5% 10% 15% 20%

-In cells directly below the initial cell, one will place values of the net income exits the multiples that one wants to tests (note: the “x” here is simply formatting, actual value in these cells are only numbers):
+In cells directly below the initial cell, one will place values of the net income exits the multiples that one wants to tests (note: the “x” here is simply formatting, the actual value in these cells are only numbers):

-Now, one can create the sensitivity table by choosing the rectangle of the cells that it include both the rows of the growth assumptions and then the column of multiples.
-Go to data section within Excel and then select “table.”
+Now, one can create the sensitivity table by choosing the rectangle of the cells that include both the rows of the growth assumptions and then the column of multiples.
+Go to the data section within Excel and then select “table.”
 You will easily be prompted for the row input and then a column input.

 The values in the represent what output of the model should be given to each corresponding pair of the assumptions.
-Rather than it manually changing the values for testing each and every scenario, one can look at impact at once and then spot trends or the optimal assumptions.
+Rather than manually changing the values for testing each and every scenario, one can look at impact at once and then spot trends or the optimal assumptions.

 In this assumptions table, you can easily CUT and then paste the input values that want to flex in the cell next to where actually they are.
-By removing these values, all references in rest of model will remain connected to the new cell.
+By removing these values, all references in the rest of the model will remain connected to the new cell.